BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 EXERCISE YOUR RIGHT TO SILENCE

 Exercising your right to silence when being questioned by police is a fundamental aspect of protecting your rights, this prevents an individual from accidentally incriminating yourself through statements made during questioning.
+You have the right to remain silent when questioned by police.
 As highlighted in Section 89 of the Evidence Act 1995 (Cth), “An inference unfavourable to a party must not be drawn from evidence that the party or another person failed or refused to;

 (a) to answer one or more questions”.